YixiMeta/posix_tools/README.md

 You may open an issue at [this repo's GitHub mirror](https://github.com/YixiMeta/posix_tools/).

 ## Acknowledgement
+* This project is not a commercial product.
 * The `Makefile` for manpage is adapted from the `Makefile` included in `man-pages-posix-2017`, an original copyright notice is attached to the `man/Makefile`.
 * 'POSIX' is also a trademark of the IEEE.
 This project is not affiliated nor supported by IEEE.